Andrés Sepúlveda Jiménez

-Andrés Sepúlveda Jiménez is a Chilean lawyer known for his specialization in criminal law, particularly in economic crimes and high-complexity litigation.
-He is recognized for his professional legal practice as well as his academic and media contributions.
+Andrés Sepúlveda Jiménez is a Chilean lawyer whose professional practice has focused on criminal law, including economic crimes and litigation.
+He has also participated in academic activities.

 Sepúlveda holds a Law degree and Licentiate in Legal and Social Sciences from the University of Chile.
 He also completed a Master’s degree in Criminal Law, jointly offered by the University of Talca and the Pompeu Fabra University in Barcelona, Spain.

-He has maintained a critical stance toward the misuse of criminal law for political purposes.
-He often emphasizes principles such as legality, due process, and institutional modernization in his public interventions and media appearances, sometimes oriented to showbiz.
+In public interventions and media appearances, Sepúlveda has expressed views on the application of criminal law, legality, due process, and institutional reform.
+He has also participated in discussions on other current-affairs topics.

 Professional career

-Throughout his legal career, Sepúlveda has been involved in major criminal cases in Chile.
-Most notably, he contributed to uncovering the La Polar case, one of the largest financial frauds in the history of Chile’s stock market.
+La Polar case

+Sepúlveda participated as a lawyer in proceedings related to the La Polar case.
+His professional profile also identifies his practice with economic criminal law and related areas.

-He has litigated in cases involving complex white-collar crime and has advised both public and private institutions on criminal liability and corporate compliance.
-He currently serves as director at the law firm S&S Abogados y Consultores, where he leads teams specializing in strategic criminal defense and corporate compliance.
+He has worked on cases involving white-collar crime and in areas related to criminal liability and corporate compliance.
+He serves as director at the law firm S&S Abogados y Consultores.

 Teaching

-In addition to his legal practice, Sepúlveda has taught Economic Criminal Law at the Central University of Chile, where he focuses on the practical application of penal theory to real-world cases.
+In addition to his legal practice, Sepúlveda has taught Economic Criminal Law at the Central University of Chile.

-He is a contributor to CIPER Chile, where he publishes opinion pieces and legal analysis on criminal justice, public security, and institutional reform.
-He has also collaborated with outlets such as La Gaceta Radical and has appeared in media such as La Cuarta and various public forums.
+He is a contributor to CIPER Chile, where he has published opinion pieces and legal analysis.
+He has also contributed to La Gaceta Radical and appeared in other media and public forums.